• Skip to primary navigation

 Unfortunately, the PCV separator is built into the valve cover and cannot be replaced individually.
 The repair requires the replacement of the whole valve cover assembly.

-The Porsche-Doppelkupplungsgetriebe – which translates to Porsche double-clutch transmission or PDK – now that’s when you really need an acronym!
-A number of Porsche Panamera owners have experienced failure of the PDK transmission.
+The Porsche-Doppelkupplungsgetriebe – which translates to Porsche double-clutch transmission or PDK (now that’s when you really need an acronym!) has been the subject of a number of failures.
+Porsche Panamera owners have experienced failure of the PDK transmission.
+For more information, see our page dedicated to PDK failures, symptoms, and faults with potential resolutions.

 The PDK is an automated manual transmission.
 Two units matched together – a manual transmission rear section and automated dual clutch front section.
 The manual transmission rear section is very solid and reliable.
 Most issues occur with the electronic and hydraulically controlled clutch section at the front of the transmission.
 Physically, the PDK is a ZF transmission unit that has been around for a number of years.
 VAG took multiple versions of the transmission and personalized them for their various car ranges.
 Porsche adapted the software and labeled their version PDK.